George IV, King of the United Kingdom

 - sibling relationship with Amelia, Princess (born 7 August 1783)

-- sibling relationship with Augusta Sophia, Princess (born 8 November 1768)
+- sibling relationship with Augusta Sophia, Princess of the United Kingdom (born 8 November 1768)

 - sibling relationship with Augustus Frederick, Duke of Sussex (born 27 January 1773)